blUeBUg200/soc-operations/README.md

 The output of this stage will produce adversary list from whom we will defend our network.

-> Say for example, our output from previous step has given APT29 and APT 30 as our adversary and going forward this adversary profile is called "Threat Book"
+> **_NOTE:_** Say for example, our output from previous step has given APT29 and APT 30 as our adversary and going forward this adversary profile is called "Threat Book"

 > References: [Threat Modeling](https://redcanary.com/blog/threat-modeling/)